The "state of the art" hasn't changed much in 30 years for anxiety medications.

 The safety profile is much better than any of the other anti-anxiety medications.

 60-98% of patients in another study.
 How does that compare to benzos which are driving our new addiction crisis?

-Now, there are some questions on this class of meds (including Benadryl and active ingredient in Tylenol PM) and dementia...especially for older adults.
+Now, there are some issues with this class of meds (including Benadryl and the active ingredient in Tylenol PM) and dementia...especially for older adults.

-Benzos and and tryciclates also have the same risk, albeit higher.
+Benzos and tricyclics also have the same risk, albeit higher.

-Recent studies have shown that hydroxyzine's main effect is on histamine with very weak effects on serotonin, dopamine, and acetylcholine (the dementia tie above):
+Recent studies have shown that hydroxyzine main effect is on histamine with very weak effects on serotonin, dopamine, and acetylcholine (the dementia tie above):

 Unlike many other first-generation antihistamines, hydroxyzine has very low affinity for the muscarinic acetylcholine receptors, and in accordance, has low or no propensity for producing anticholinergic side effects

 A double-blind test looked at hydroxyzine effectiveness specifically for anxiety:

 After four weeks, hydroxyzine, but not buspirone, was superior to placebo on the primary outcome variable (the Hamilton Anxiety Rating Scale).